CLARIAH/wp2-interaction/README.md

-# Documentation on interaction of WP2 with other WP's and outside world.
+# Documentation on interactions of WP2

 CLARIAH consists of 5 working packages as described in the Table 1.